On this page:

 As participants and their plans move over to our new computer system in Tasmania, providers will not be able to use the single line-item claim function.
 Providers will receive an error message.

-All claims will need to be made in the current myplace portal using the Bulk Payment Request template (CSV 1KB), with the same service and support details used now.
+All claims will need to be made in the current myplace portal using the Bulk Payment Request template (CSV 1KB).

 When a claim is made for payment, a number of checks are completed.
 We do these checks to make sure the service has been delivered, the claim has valid details and the participant, or their nominee has authorised the service.